rbgvictoria/melisr-docs-vuepress/docs/additional-documents/specify-dwc-mapping/README.md

   m.verbatimDepth,
   m.minimumDepthInMeters,
   m.maximumDepthInMeters,
-  IF(m.decimalLatitude IS NOT NULL, m.verbatimLatitude, NULL) as verbatimLatitude, IF(m.verbatimLongitude IS NOT NULL, m.verbatimLongitude, NULL) AS verbatimLongitude, m.verbatimCoordinateSystem, srs_from_datum(m.geodeticDatum) as verbatimSRS, m.decimalLatitude,
+  IF(m.decimalLatitude IS NOT NULL, m.verbatimLatitude, NULL) AS verbatimLatitude, IF(m.verbatimLongitude IS NOT NULL, m.verbatimLongitude, NULL) AS verbatimLongitude, m.verbatimCoordinateSystem, srs_from_datum(m.geodeticDatum) AS verbatimSRS, m.decimalLatitude,
   m.decimalLongitude,
-  srs_from_datum(m.geodeticDatum) as geodeticDatum,
+  srs_from_datum(m.geodeticDatum) AS geodeticDatum,
   m.coordinateUncertaintyInMeters,
-  m.coordinatePrecision,
+  ROUND(m.coordinatePrecision, 7) AS coordinatePrecision,
   m.georeferencedBy,
   m.georeferencedDate,
   m.georeferenceProtocol,